jhumelsine/jhumelsine.github.io/_posts/2025-04-15-humble-object.md

 In the spirit of this pattern's humble nature, I’m going to try to keep this blog entry humble and concise.

 # The Humble Object Pattern
 Most patterns I’ve presented have featured structure or behavior.
-They have featured UML class diagrams and/or code examples.
+They have included UML class diagrams and/or code examples.
 The Humble Object Pattern tends to be more procedural and conceptual than structural or behavioral patterns making it somewhat similar to the [Façade Design Pattern](https://jhumelsine.github.io/2023/10/03/facade-design-pattern.html) in that aspect.

 This pattern is about making code easier to test especially when coupled to a software element, often an external dependency, that makes testing challenging in its original form.
 Unlike most of my previous pattern blog entries, this one will not include a UML class diagram or code examples.